TaylorDarneille/MERN-Auth-API/README.md

 })
 ```

-Import the user controllers to `index.js` underneath any other middleware you have:
+Import the user controllers to `server.js` underneath any other middleware you have:

 ```js
 // Import the user resource actions app.use('/api', require('./controllers/users'))
 ```

-Test that these routes are being hit via Postman!
+Test that these routes are being hit via Insomnia!

 3. Import the `User` model into your users controller
 `const User = require('../models/User')`